Property maintenance documentation

 • ✓ Unlimited issues, events, photos & PDF exports

-• ✓ Tenant submission links + landlord email alerts
+• ✓ Tenant entry links + landlord email alerts

 • ✓ SHA-256 + S3 Object Lock record chain